 Transfer of an incomplete purchase

-Where an incomplete purchase is transferred with monies still owing, the Crown Lands (Continued Tenures) Act 1989 requires outstanding monies to be paid in full within 3 months of the registration of the transfer.
+Where an incomplete purchase is transferred with monies still owing, the Crown Land Management Act 2016 requires all outstanding monies to be paid in full within three months of the registration of the transfer.

 Affected parties may request an exception, using the criteria listed below.
 If approval is given using this exception, the new owner can continue with the existing payment structure.

 - the taking of an interest under an intestacy

 - a discharge of mortgage